RACECAR SEATS: “FULL CUSTOM” LINE OF RACE SEATS BY THE JOIE OF SEATING

-Twelve years ago, Randy LaJoie two-time Busch series champion had an idea that turned into a dream.
-LaJoie began manufacturing seats for race cars, and his company, The Joie of Seating - was started.
+Twelve years ago, Randy LaJoie Three-time Busch series champion had an idea that turned into a dream.
+LaJoie began manufacturing seats for race cars, and his company, The Joie of Seating – was started.
 Randy has come up with a stamped, molded aluminum seat that fits 95 percent of a driver’s body that he says, “has revolutionized the aluminum seat market.”

 When Randy was driving there was no one in the racing seat business who would build a seat that suited him.
-He wanted a custom form fitted seat, like the Mark Donahue design that Don LaJoie, Randy’s father, purchased and retro fitted to a modified car and made out of fiberglass.
+He wanted a custom form fitted seat, like the Mark Donohue design that Don LaJoie, Randy’s father, purchased and retro fitted to a modified car and made out of fiberglass.
 NASCAR outlawed fiberglass in 1992.
 No one in the industry would build a custom fitted seat – NOT A SQUARE SEAT.

 To me custom fitted didn’t mean sitting on a bench; that’s why I patented a “Sizing Fixture” to accurately measure a driver.
 Eastover Manufacturing does all of the forming via stampings for the only “really custom race seat” on the market.